 The awareness stage is where you initiate the campaign to raise awareness of your brand, product or service through an AdWords, Bing or social advertising campaign.
 At this stage, most consumers are not aware of your business, and your main job is to let your potential customers know that you exist.
 This is where you need to arouse interest in your business.

 The aim isn’t to make a sale at this stage.
 You simply need to engage the prospect and make them aware that your product or service can fix their problem.
-You also don’t want to use any jargons or technical terms because most people searching at this stage would not understand such terms.
+You also don’t want to use any jargons or technical terms because most people searching at this stage are likely just beginning their research, and would not understand such terms.

 At this stage, the type of keywords consumers tend to use will often have the highest search volumes of all the keyword types.
 They will be very descriptive, and often describe what they represent in very few words.
 Consumers do not yet know enough to perform a specific search for the product or service’s features or benefits, or part numbers.
-Examples of keywords used by searchers in the awareness stage of the buying cycle include broken screen, black suede shoes, used cars, emergency plumber, etc.
+Examples of keywords used by searchers in the awareness stage of the buying cycle include bad back, fast computer, life insurance, used cars, emergency plumber, etc.

 Consumers may also use keywords that describe the symptom of a particular problem being faced by the searcher.
 Examples include “low conversions” “freezing computer“, “slow computer“.
 Searchers who suffer from these problems use these keywords as they look for sites that can solve their problem.
 They are looking for answers or solutions to their problems, and this is why you need content on your site that is related to the potential problems your target audience may experience so that you can use that content to engage the prospect at this stage of their journey.